 typical street with shops on the side.
 This was a Sunday, so quieter than other days

-out of a small twig (or maybe it was a thick piece of grass?) and plastic.
+a small twig (or maybe it was a thick piece of grass?) and plastic.
 They were very stable and flew high over the city.
 At one point the boys gave me the string, to fly the kite.
 I held it for a while, but there wasn’t really that much skill to it.
 These kites seem popular all over Rajasthan (and where I am now, in Varanasi too) so I guess they’re big all over lots of India just not the places I went to at first.

 At that point a group of young men came past and asked me to walk up with them.
 They were university students but only one spoke any English and one other had a few words.
 The English-speaking one was a politics student and kept saying things with numbers in them like “In India only 30% of people speak English”, or “the average wage in India is ...”
 (I forget the amount, he’s got a better memory for numbers than I do).
 I assume they were speaking Hindi, although I think there is a Rajasthani language too, but I’m not sure which is more common in this part of India.
-At the
+At the beginning of

 Jaipur - old city